asthomp/Stoplight-Bot/README.md

 ## Origins

-The "stoplight system" has its origins in the BDSM, kink and leather communities.
-Used as "safewords," the system allowed partners to quickly communicate their needs during intimacy.
-This helped improve the physical and mental health of all involved parties.
-In adjacent online communities, the stoplight system has increasingly been used to communicate one's boundaries during sensitive discussions - particularly those that might impact a user's mental health.
+The "stoplight system" is familiar to a lot of people.
+As kids, we're taught through games that "Red means stop!" and "Green means go!"
+It's a simple, familiar, and straightforward system to flag "stop-slow-go."
+In some online communities, the system has increasingly been used to communicate one's boundaries during sensitive discussions - particularly those that might impact a user's mental health.

-The stoplight system allows users to deepen connections through a mutual respect of eachother's boundaries.
+The stoplight system helps users to deepen connections through a mutual respect of eachother's boundaries.
 Its goal is not to prevent free-speech but, rather, to ensure that potentially harmful dialogue is tabled for another venue or time.
 Essentially, it reminds us to be mindful of others around us so that everyone walks away feeling awesome.

 ## Features

 Stoplight-Bot posts an anonymous announcement to the channel flagged by the command.
-If configured, it can also simultaneously post a message to an administrative channel, tagging moderators and alerting them to
-potentially inflammatory discussions.
+If configured, it can also simultaneously post a message to an administrative channel, tagging moderators and alerting them to potentially inflammatory discussions.
 There are three ways to issue a stoplight command: posting a text-based chat command directly to the channel, using a `/` application command, or accessing a message's context menu.

 ### Chat Commands

 > Users can issue stoplight commands by posting the command directly to a channel.
-> The default prefix for stoplight chat commands is `stoplight`.
+> The default prefix for stoplight chat commands is `stoplight`
 >
 > - `stoplight green` signals that a user is good-to-go
 >